solo-io/wasm/tools/wasme/cli/docs/content/reference/cli/wasme_init.md

 C++.

 The provided --platform flag will determine the target platform used for the new filter.
-This is important to ensure compatibility between the filter and the
+This is important to ensure compatibility between the filter and the platform.

 If --language, --platform, or --platform-version are not provided, the CLI will present an interactive prompt.
 Disable the prompt with --disable-prompt